-Dig the next trench immediately behind this,working backwards ensures the newly dug soil is not compacted.
+Dig the next trench immediately behind this, working backwards to ensure the newly dug soil is not compacted.

-Repeat the process working through one side and then finishing with the other, ensure the soil is level across both plots.
+Repeat the process, working through one side and then finishing with the other.
+Ensure the soil is level across both sides of the plot.

 When the final trench is dug, fork over the base, add compost and fill in using the soil from the wheelbarrow.